 While it shouldn’t be a central part of your CSR communications, any PRI affiliation should be mentioned as a proof point.
 For example, although the majority of the content in State Street Global Advisor’s Stewardship Report focuses on their actions—such as their Fearless Girl campaign—the company is clear that it built its programs purposefully to align with elements of the PRI.

 SRI (Socially Responsible Investing)

-SRI is still a very popular term, but we’ve noticed a trend of term simplification.
-Many companies that once spoke of SRI now simply refer to it as responsible investing (RI).
-Perhaps they grew tired of three-letter acronyms, or maybe they wanted to indicate that their investment philosophy was simultaneously socially, financially, and environmentally sustainable.
-Whatever the reason, although SRI is still a more frequently searched term, responsible investing is becoming increasingly recognized as a way to refer to an ethically-motivated investment philosophy.
+SRI is still a very popular term, but we’ve noticed a trend toward simplification.
+Many companies that once used SRI now prefer to speak of RI (Responsible Investing).
+Perhaps these businesses grew tired of three-letter acronyms.
+Or maybe they wanted to indicate that their investment philosophy is sustainable across social, financial and environmental factors.
+Whatever the reason, RI is becoming increasingly recognized as a way to refer to ethically-motivated investment philosophies.

-One company that has fully committed to the term “responsible investing” is Nuveen, a TIAA-owned investment manager.
-It offers its client a wealth of resources about RI strategies and its benefits, ranging from reports on specific Nuveen products to broader insights, such as market surveys.
+One company that has fully committed to RI is Nuveen, a TIAA-owned investment manager.
+Nuveen offers its clients a wealth of resources about RI strategies and benefits, ranging from reports on specific products to broader insights like market surveys.

-To learn more about implementing the right CSR language, contact us.
+To learn more about implementing the CSR language that’s right for your business, contact us.

 Mission, vision, values: if you’re of a certain age, when you hear these terms you might feel transported back to the 80s or 90s, to the height of the “planning school” and corporate jargon.
 In 1984, one influential business writer proclaimed, “everyone agrees they are necessary” — and the stats back this up.
 In 1991…